 Use Webex, IVC, and other virtual ways to get work done, even if you and your colleagues are all still at work.
 This is particularly important if you cannot provide 6 feet between people in an in-person meeting.
 Learn more about working remotely.

 Avoid Large Gatherings

-The state of Utah has issued guidelines in the Utah Leads 2.0 plan that provides limits on the size of gatherings as the state moves through the high to low risk phases.
+The state of Utah has issued guidelines in the Utah Leads Together Plan that provides limits on the size of gatherings as the state moves through the high to low risk phases.
 Ensure that even when you gather with others, that you put physical space between you.
-Older adults and those with serious underlying health conditions should stay home and away from other people.
+Older adults and those with serious underlying health conditions should stay home and away from people from other other households.